nextflow-io/nextflow/docs/google.rst

 Nextflow requires a Linux image that provides support for `Cloud-init <http://cloudinit.readthedocs.io/>`_ bootstrapping mechanism and includes the Java runtime (version 8 or later) and the Docker engine (version 1.11 or later).

+The very first time you will need to create a custom machine image containing these two software packages and use it to deploy your pipeline execution.

 Refer to the Google cloud documentation to learn `how to create a custom image <https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images>`_.